Are Stocks Really Riskier Than Bonds?

-The above graph illustrates that over the 62 rolling 30 year periods ending in 1955 through 2016, Balanced portfolios have usually under-performed 100% stock portfolios.
-However for time periods ended in recent decades the under-performance was minor and for 30-year periods ending in 2008 through 2015, the balanced 70% stocks / 30% bonds portfolio beat the 100% stock portfolio.
-The balanced approach managed to beat the all-stock approach in the 30-year periods ended 2008 through 2015 due to the strong performance of bonds combined with the benefits of dollar cost averaging.
+The above graph illustrates that over the 65 rolling 30 year periods ending in 1955 through 2016, Balanced portfolios have under-performed 100% stock portfolios in the earlier decades.
+However for time periods ended in recent decades, the balanced 70% stocks / 30% bonds portfolio often marginally beat the 100% stock portfolio and never lagged stocks by much.

 The strong performance of the balanced approach in the more recent periods leads many to conclude that this result is to be expected in future.
-Not so.
-Balanced Portfolios nearly kept pace with (or even beat) stocks in more recent years only because of the dramatic drop in interest rates.
+That’s probably not so.
+Balanced portfolios nearly kept pace with (or even beat) stocks in more recent years only because of the dramatic drop in interest rates.
 Now that interest rates are at historic lows, that situation will almost certainly not occur for 30 year periods that are starting now.

 Proponents of Balanced Portfolios often argue that you will only give up a small amount of return and will get lower annual volatility.
 But note that a $100,000 stock portfolio growing at say 8% (after inflation) grows to $1,006,300 in 30 years, while a Balanced portfolio growing at say 6.0% grows to only $574,300.
 So, the stock portfolio in this case is worth a hefty 75% more.
 So much for giving up a “small” amount of return!